A regular work day, 7:45 am and a text on Whatsapp.

 Knowing what the organisation has set out to achieve can align your remote workforce to also march ahead in the same direction.
 Help employees focus on clear cut goals.
 Once they see their efforts contributing to business goals, the motivation to do more for the organisation also increases.
 Feeling important in an organisation leads to the feeling of job security and satisfaction thereby driving your remote workforce to achieve higher goals.

 In a remote work environment, your employees have to handle more than what you can see.
 Commitments at home - with family, with children - everybody has a different situation to deal with.
 Manage your remote workforce in a way where they can work in a way best suited to them and their environment.
 A little leeway in following processes with more focus on what things got done can go a long way when managing remote teams.

 There is an increased need to be appreciated, recognised and rewarded especially when managing a remote workforce.
 Recognition not only motivates an employee but also send clear signals to other employees about the expectations of the organisation.
 Recognising employees in a remote work environment may not be as visible as doing so in a physical office environment.
 HR tech tools offer modules where communication happens on an open and connected platform and can be seen as the perfect place for recognising and rewarding your employees with complete visibility too.

 Remote work is now the new norm.
-A lot of companies who were anti remote work have seen and experiences this first hand and have chosen to do away with their physical office spaces as this is working for them.
+A lot of companies who were anti-remote work have seen and experienced this first hand and have chosen to do away with their physical office spaces as this is working for them.
 Communication, collaboration and a few smart tools is all that you need to make remote workforce management easy. greytHR has the perfect HR business tools that can suit your needs.